-Entegris' principal market risks are sensitivities to interest rates and foreign currency exchange rates.
+Entegris' principal financial market risks are sensitivities to interest rates and foreign currency exchange rates.
 The Company's current exposure to interest rate fluctuations is not significant.
-Most of its long-term debt at August 30, 2003 carries fixed rates of interest.
+Most of its long-term debt at August 28, 2004 carries fixed rates of interest.
 The Company's cash equivalents and short-term investments are debt instruments with maturities of 12 months or less.
-A 100 basis point change in interest rates would potentially increase or decrease net income by approximately \$0.5 million annually.
+A 100 basis point change in interest rates would potentially increase or decrease net income by approximately \$0.8 million annually.

-The Company uses derivative financial instruments to manage foreign currency exchange rate risk associated with the sale of products in currencies other than the U.S. dollar.
-At August 30, 2003, the company was party to forward contracts to deliver Japanese yen with notional value of approximately \$19 million.
-The cash flows and earnings of foreign-based operations are also subject to fluctuations in foreign exchange rates.
-A hypothetical 10% change in the foreign currency exchange rates would potentially increase or decrease net income by approximately \$2.5 million.
+The cash flows and earnings of the Company's foreign-based operations are subject to fluctuations in foreign exchange rates.
+The Company uses derivative financial instruments to manage the foreign currency exchange rate risks associated with its foreign-based operations.
+At August 28, 2004, the company was party to forward contracts to deliver Japanese yen and Euros with notional values of approximately \$14.0 million and \$3.0 million, respectively.
+A hypothetical 10% change in the foreign currency exchange rates would potentially increase or decrease net income by approximately \$3.0 million.

 The Company's investment in Metron common stock is accounted for as an available-for-sale security.
 Consequently, the Company's financial position is exposed to fluctuations in the price of Metron stock.
-At August 30, 2003, the Company's investment in Metron Technology N.V. common stock had a carrying value of \$3.1 million with a fair value of \$6.1 million.
-Accordingly, a 10% adverse change in Metron's per share price would result in an approximate \$0.6 million decrease in the fair value of the Company's investment.
+At August 30, 2004, the Company's investment in Metron Technology N.V. common stock had a cost basis of \$2.1 million with a fair value of \$4.7 million.
+Accordingly, a 10% adverse change in Metron's per share price would result in an approximate \$0.5 million decrease in the fair value of the Company's investment.